All Episodes

 All this adds up to this came from the White House.

-This is gonna end up, you watch, before this is all said and done, it's gonna leak.
+Before this is all said and done, it's going to leak.

-The trail is gonna go right back to the Oval Office and the Situation Room and the president and whoever was in there with him.
+The trail is going to go right back to the Oval Office and the Situation Room and the President and whoever was in there with him.

-This is folks, it's just it's it's a it's just a I don't know, it's a crying shame what is what is happening with it.
+This is, folks, it's just, it's just a, I don't know, it's a crying shame what is happening.

-Now we get in the Northeast Union crew as they're turning away non-union repair workers to help out in the aftermath of Hurricane Sandy.
+And the Northeast Union crews are turning away non-union repair workers to help out in the aftermath of Hurricane Sandy.

-CBS News, Cheryl Atkison, key task force not convened during Benghazi consulate attack.
+CBS News, Cheryl Atkinson, key task force not convened during Benghazi consulate attack.

 CSG is the one group that is supposed to know what resources every agency has.